 If the insolvency trustee fails to pay the claim within the set period or to lay claim to the building and sell it, the contractor can basically proceed to sell it itself.
 If the building is also encumbered with a mortgage right, the contractor must consult with the mortgage holder – which can also proceed to summary foreclosure – regarding sale of the building.

-If you would like more information about this subject or if you have any questions after reading this article, then don’t hesitate to contact Sandra Caelers of our Real Estate Law team.
-She will be happy to advise you.
+If you would like more information about this subject or if you have any questions after reading this article, please contact our Real Estate Law team.
+They will be happy to advise you.